Kelsy Karter: Career

-Karter has directed many of her music videos and has toured the US and UK several times fronting her band "Kelsy Karter & The Heroines", consisting of British musicians Sebastian Boyse on drums, Matthew Peach on Guitar and Tommy Gent on bass.
+Karter has directed many of her band's music videos and has toured the US, Europe and the UK several times fronting her band "Kelsy Karter & The Heroines", consisting of British musicians Sebastian Boyse on drums, Matthew Peach on Guitar and Tommy Gent on bass.

 Karter sings about her anxieties, relationships, identity, and rebellion against conformity.
 Her music is imbued with themes of staying true to yourself and embracing your individuality and uniqueness.
 She describes her relationship with her fans as a "partnership".
 She says, "I want them to feel strong in their individuality, and to stop caring about what other people think.
 I hope it helps them to feel both totally vulnerable and completely invincible at the very same time."

 In 2019 she opened for The Struts, and has since toured with The Glorious Sons and The Hunna.
 In 2023 she opened for Billy Idol.